JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 772696486795255.

 Day 20<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 1338.<br>
-Your puzzle answer was .
+Your puzzle answer was 975376.

 Day 21<br>
 Your puzzle answer was .<br>